 Online Music Therapy Sessions

-I offer online music therapy for English-speaking adults living across Europe who are seeking a creative, affirming, and human-centered alternative to traditional talk therapy.
+I offer online music therapy for English-speaking individuals living across Europe who are seeking a creative, affirming, and human-centered alternative to traditional talk therapy.
 My work is especially suited for people who feel underserved by conventional approaches or who want therapy that honors identity, neurodiversity, and emotional experience beyond words alone.

 Sessions are conducted entirely online, making this work accessible to people who are looking for meaningful, relationship-based support rooted in music, creativity, and evidence-informed therapeutic practice.